Sid Halley

-Sid Halley (John Sidney Halley) is a fictional character in four Dick Francis novels, Odds Against, Whip Hand, Come to Grief, Under Orders and two follow-up books by Felix Francis, Refusal and Hands Down.
+Sid Halley (John Sidney Halley) is a fictional character in four Dick Francis novels, Odds Against, Whip Hand, Come to Grief, Under Orders and three follow-up books by Felix Francis, Refusal, Hands Down and Dark Horse.
 He is a former British jump racing Champion Jockey and private detective.
 He is the only central character to appear in more than two Francis novels, and one of only two to appear more than once.
 (The other is Kit Fielding of Break In and Bolt.)

 Character biography

 Early life and career

 Halley was born out of wedlock.
 His mother's fiancé died at age 20 (though a newspaper report in Come to Grief says he was 19) only three days before the wedding in a fall from a ladder, whilst working overtime as a window cleaner.
 Eight months after his father's death Halley was born.
 Halley's mother, aged 19 at his birth, came from the Liverpool slums and later worked as a biscuit packer.
 Halley's boyhood home was Liverpool.
 His mother died when Halley was 15 of an obscure kidney ailment.
 Knowing she was dying, she pulled Halley from grammar school and apprenticed him to a Newmarket racing trainer, so that he would have a home and someone to turn to after her death.

 Halley's master taught him to train horses and encouraged him to invest the money that he earned.
 He also educated Sid in speech, manners, and the realities of life.
 Sid was a rising jockey by the time he completed his indentured service, and was reputed to have earned a small fortune on the stock market.

 Halley became a successful jockey, rising to become champion jockey — a status he held for "five or six years".
 During his early career, before he achieved success, he married Jenny Roland, daughter of retired Rear Admiral Charles Roland.
 The marriage produced no children and was never a great success.
 While Halley was Champion Jockey his wife gave him an ultimatum: racing or her.
 Halley chose racing.
 They separated while Halley was still racing and a divorce followed between the events of the first two books.
 Despite this Halley had become close to Charles Roland (after a very rocky start) and the friendship persisted.